Top 50 “Russian” Romance Scammer Names & Patterns (Updated 2025)

 Is one video call enough?

-No. Look for consistency across time, facts, and behavior—plus a proper identity check if money or travel appears.
+No. Look for consistency across time, facts, and behavior — plus a proper identity check if money or travel appears.

 Is it legal to check documents?

-Why avoid crypto/gift cards?
+Why avoid money transfers, crypto, or gift cards?

 What if she refuses simple verification?